lvogel1/Raindrops/README.md

 Bugs:
 1. Plant doesn't catch at top because it isn't circular.
 2. Font in gameover screen is weird.
-Not sure why.
+Not sure why.  -  fixed